jexchange-defi/jex-router-pools/README.md

 **Note that pools from JEXchangeDefi, xExchange, OneDex, AshSwap and VestaDEX are automatically added to the DEX aggregator.**

+**Hatom money markets are also automatically added to the DEX aggregator.**

 **No configuration is required for these pool.**

 Create a pull request on https://github.com/javier-nft/jex-router-pools with the following changes.